golemfactory/yagna-docs/yajsapi/quickstart.md

 ```

-### Create a node script that we would like to run on the provider
+### Run the first script on Golem Network

+If you have the executor ready, it's time to run the script on the Golem Network.

+#### Setup YAGNA_APPKEY

 In order for the requestor agent to connect with the `yagna` daemon,
 you need to provide it with the previously-generated app key (wallet) from step [Generate the app key](#secondly-generate-the-app-key-wallet)